kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 So one point before we go on, why am I bothering with this `EntityId` stuff here?
 This is C++, why can't we use pointers?
 Well, it turns out that doing this is *very* unsafe, so the pattern that all game engines I've ever (in languages without a fancy garbage collector) seen adopt is actually to have some kind of map from some form of "entity id" to an actual entity pointer and keep that in a single location.
 The reason for this is that, say in C++, let's say every entity keeps a shared_ptr<Entity> or some kind of downcasted shared_ptr.
 The problem then becomes that World is now a giant ball of reference-cycles and entities may never be destructed, and this is a huge problem.
-On the other side of this, if they kept raw pointers, they would be continually invalidated and this tends to lead to hard to solve ephemeral bugs and so more or less nobody does this.
+On the other side of this, if they kept raw pointers, they would be continually invalidated and this tends to lead to hard to solve ephemeral bugs and so more or less nobody does this (least, nobody keeps raw pointers / references around for "very long").
 You *could* use for example weak_ptr, and this is sometimes used, but there tend to be other reasons to use ids because they're useful for networking and can more easily be saved and loaded from disk.
 This is interesting, because this is the major change that we had to make in our "UR-game-architecture" to make it compatible with Rust, but it's very *very* common in game engines in general!

 (In game engines, EntityId is usually something like an int that counts up, possibly a uint64_t that doesn't round or a uint32_t that does round, and this